UX Design Internship at Google Chrome

 Tools

-Figma, Google Workspace
+Figma, Google Workspace, Gemini, Whisk

 I spent the summer of 2025, having an absolute blast working at Google as a UX designer based in San Francisco.